saf-dmitry/taskpaper-mode/README.md

 - `RET`: Go to the original location of the item and delete other windows (`taskpaper-agenda-switch-to`).

 - `F`: Toggle Follow mode (`taskpaper-agenda-follow-mode`).
-In Follow mode, as you move the cursor through the agenda buffer, the other window always shows the corresponding location in the original TaskPaper file.
-The initial setting for this mode in new agenda buffers can be set with the user option `taskpaper-agenda-start-with-follow-mode`.
+In Follow mode, as you move the cursor through the Agenda mode buffer, the other window always shows the corresponding location in the original TaskPaper file.
+The initial setting for this mode in new Agenda mode buffers can be set with the user option `taskpaper-agenda-start-with-follow-mode`.

 - `c`: Display date under cursor in calendar (`taskpaper-show-in-calendar`).

 - `>`: Access calendar for the date under cursor (`taskpaper-goto-calendar`).

-The command `SPC` (`taskpaper-agenda-show`) runs the hook `taskpaper-agenda-after-show-hook` after an item has been shown from the agenda.
+The command `SPC` (`taskpaper-agenda-show`) runs the hook `taskpaper-agenda-after-show-hook` after an item has been shown from the agenda view.
 Hook functions are called with point in the buffer where the item originated.
 Thus, if you want to display only the current item, its ancestors and top-level items, put this in your init file:

     (add-hook 'taskpaper-agenda-after-show-hook
               'taskpaper-outline-hide-other)

 ### Filtering Agenda Items

 You can also querying the agenda view to further narrow your search.
-Following commands and key bindings are defined in the agenda buffer:
+Following commands and key bindings are defined in an Agenda mode buffer:

-- `I`: Query agenda buffer using I-query mode (`taskpaper-iquery-mode`).
+- `I`: Query agenda view using I-query mode (`taskpaper-iquery-mode`).

-- `Q`: Query agenda buffer non-interactively (`taskpaper-query`).
+- `Q`: Query agenda view non-interactively (`taskpaper-query`).

-- `S`: Query agenda buffer using custom query selection dialog (`taskpaper-query-fast-select`).
+- `S`: Query agenda view using custom query selection dialog (`taskpaper-query-fast-select`).

 - `t`: Show a filtered view of the items that contain the tag under cursor (`taskpaper-query-tag-at-point`).